jmuehlig/perf-cpp/docs/analyzing-memory-access-patterns.md

 binary_tree_node.add("right_child", sizeof(BinaryTreeNode*)); /// Describe the "right_child" attribute.
 ```

+> [!TIP]
-**Hint**: For accurate size and offset information, you can use [**pahole**](https://linux.die.net/man/1/pahole).
+> For accurate size and offset information, you can use [**pahole**](https://linux.die.net/man/1/pahole).
 See [Paramoud Kumbhar's detailed guide](https://pramodkumbhar.com/2023/11/pahole-to-analyz-data-structure-memory-layouts-with-ease/) for usage instructions.

-## Registering Data Type Instances
+## Step 2: Registering Data Type Instances
 Since each instance of a data structure may exhibit different access patterns, the Memory Access Analyzer needs to track individual instances.
 Here's how to register them: